fl0ge/ruby-confluence-scripts/README.md

 # ruby-confluence-scripts

-Some miscellaneous ruby scripts to be used with Atlassian Confluence software
+Some miscellaneous ruby scripts to be used with Atlassian Confluence software.

+These scripts use to Confluence REST API (/rest/api): see https://docs.atlassian.com/atlassian-confluence/REST/latest-server/

 ## deleteConfluenceWikiPageAndChildren.rb